What is arkOS?

 arkOS is a system for securely self-hosting your online life from the comfort of your home.

-arkOS will have several different components that come together to make a seamless self-hosting experience possible on your embedded device or dedicated server.
+arkOS has several different components that come together to make a seamless self-hosting experience possible on your embedded device or dedicated server.
 Each of these components will work with each other out-of-the-box, allowing you to host your websites, email, social networking accounts, cloud services, and many other things from your arkOS node.

 Built for embedded devices.